Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Self-gravitation only.

 The interplay between the free Schr\"odinger evolution and self-gravitation has motivated an abundant literature.
 In particular, a lot of attention has been devoted to the properties of the ground state of the S-N equation \eqref{NS}, as it constitutes a natural candidate for a self-collapsed localized state \cite{Bernstein,Carr,Cazenave,Harrison,Kumar,Tod,TodMoroz}.
 In the literature, one also finds several attempts to (numerically) study the temporal evolution of the self-localization process that results from gravitational self-focusing \cite{Arriola,Carlip,Ehrhardt,Harrison,Guzman2003,Guzman2004,Giulini,vanMeter}.
 For instance, in \cite{Giulini} scaling arguments are combined with numerical estimates to give a lower bound of $10^{10}$ atomic units for the mass of an initial Gaussian wave packet (with a typical width of 0.5 $\mu$m) for it to undergo collapse to the ground state.

 These works are often characterized by a high level of computational complexity.
 The main reason is that the modified Schr\"odinger evolution \eqref{NS} (or (\ref{fullpot}--\ref{fullpotNS}), depending on the physical details of the system one wishes to study) which incorporates self-gravitational interaction at the quantum level, is at the same time non-linear and non-local.
 This severely complicates its resolution by standard numerical methods.
-Another problem is that, so far, only two extreme regimes have been studied: the so-called ``single particle'' \cite{Lieb,Giulini} and ``macroscopic'' regimes \cite{diosi84}, which, respectively, correspond to the cases where the extent of the CMWF is considerably larger ($d\gg R$) or much smaller ($d\ll R$) than the radius of the nanosphere (in the first case, the internal structure of the sphere plays no role, and it can be considered as an object without dimension, like an electron; on the contrary, in the opposite regime, the center of mass is sharply localized and behaves as a classical point-like particle).
+Another problem is that, so far, only two extreme regimes have been studied: the so-called ``single particle'' \cite{Lieb,Giulini} and the ``macroscopic'' regimes \cite{diosi84}, which, respectively, correspond to the cases where the extent of the CMWF is considerably larger ($d\gg R$) or much smaller ($d\ll R$) than the radius of the nanosphere (in the first case, the internal structure of the sphere plays no role, and it can be considered as an object without dimension, like an electron; on the contrary, in the opposite regime, the center of mass is sharply localized and behaves as a classical point-like particle).
 In the experiments proposed by us however, it is necessary to also investigate the ``mesoscopic'' regime where the extent of the CMWF is comparable to the radius of the nanosphere ($d\approx R$).
 In order to overcome these computational difficulties, we developed an approximative resolution scheme \cite{CDW} which we briefly outline below.

 Essentially, we approximate the effect of self-gravitation by a harmonic potential, the spring constant of which depends non-linearly on the spread of the CMWF.
-The approximated evolution then reads where $k(<r^2>)$ is a function of $<r^2>=\int\!{d}^3x \big|\psi(\bx,t)\big|^2r^2~$, which remains to be defined.
-This equation is not linear, unless $k$ is a constant function (as occurs in the macroscopic regime), but it possesses appealing properties which are in fact very close to those of the modified Schr\"odinger evolutions \eqref{NS} (or (\ref{fullpot}--\ref{fullpotNS}) in the general case) we wish to study:
+The approximated evolution then reads

+where the spring `constant' $k(<r^2>)$ is now a function of $<r^2>=\int\!{d}^3x \big|\psi(\bx,t)\big|^2r^2~$, which remains to be defined.
+This equation is obviously not linear, unless $k$ is a constant function (as occurs in the macroscopic regime), but it possesses appealing properties which are in fact very close to those of the modified Schr\"odinger evolutions \eqref{NS} (or (\ref{fullpot}--\ref{fullpotNS}) in the general case) we wish to study, for instance it possesses a conserved quantity which mimicks the exact self-gravitational energy as shown in \cite{CDW, arxiv}.